8 STEM Summer Programs for High School Students in Massachusetts

 Cost: Free

-Program Dates: June 23 – August 3, 2025 (tentative, based on last year’s program)
+Program Dates: June 23 – August 3

 Eligibility: High school juniors

-The Research Science Institute (RSI) at MIT is a prestigious summer program that brings together 100 high school students from around the world passionate about science and engineering.
-RSI is a free program that integrates rigorous on-campus coursework and off-campus research experiences in various STEM fields.
-You’ll have access to MIT’s extensive resources, including computing tools and databases, and benefit from interactions with industry leaders and Nobel laureates through an ongoing lecture series.
-You can see a list of past RSI speakers here
+The Research Science Institute (RSI) is a prestigious summer program that brings together 100 high school students from around the world.
+RSI is a free program that integrates rigorous coursework and research experiences in various STEM fields.
+You’ll have access to MIT’s resources, including computing tools and databases, and benefit from interactions with industry leaders and Nobel laureates through an ongoing lecture series.
+You can see a list of past RSI speakers here.
+The program begins with a week of seminars led by professors.
+You will then complete a five-week research internship, working on individual research projects under the mentorship of scientists and researchers.
+RSI is extremely competitive, with a 3% acceptance rate.

 Location: Massachusetts General Hospital, Boston/Cambridge/Somerville, MA